Zia ol-Saltaneh

 Zia ol-Saltaneh (1799–1873; Persian: ضیاء السلطنه), also known as Shah Begum Khanum, was a Persian calligrapher and poet.
 The seventh most senior daughter of the second Qajar ruler of Iran, Fath-ʿAli Shah, she served as private secretary to her father.
-The name usually used for her, Ziaʾ al-Saltaneh, meaning "Light of the Realm", was given to her by her father, and is an indication of his great love and respect for her.
+The name usually used for her, Ziaʾ al-Saltaneh, meaning "Light of the Realm", was given to her by her father, and is an indication of his great love for her.

 Family

 Zia ol-Saltaneh's mother was Maryam Khanom, 39th wife of Fath-ʿAli Shah.
-From a Jewish family from Mazandaran, she was first married to Agha Muhammad Khan, uncle of Fath-ʿAli Shah and first of the Qajar rulers.
+From a Jewish family from Mazandaran, she was first married to Agha Mohammad Khan, uncle of Fath-ʿAli Shah and first of the Qajar rulers.
 Zia ol-Saltaneh had four full brothers, Mahmud Mirza, Homayun Mirza, Ahmad-ʿAli Mirza, and Jahanshah Mirza, and one full sister, Sultan Begum.
-Later in life, she married Mirza Masʿud Garmrudi, then Minister of Foreign Affairs to Fath-ʿAli Shah's successor, Muhammad Shah.
-She was not raised by her own mother, but by the Shah's mother, the Mahd-i ʿOlya ('the Lofty Cradle'), Asiyeh Khanum.
+Later in life, she married Mirza Masoud Ansari Garmrudi, then Minister of Foreign Affairs to Fath-ʿAli Shah's successor, Mohammad Shah.
+She was not raised by her own mother, but by the Shah's mother, the Mahd-e ʿOlya ('the Lofty Cradle'), Asiyeh Khanum.
 On the death of her grandmother, she inherited all of her jewels and other precious items.
-Ziaʾ al-Saltaneh would have four children of her own: Shahanshah Begum (b. ca. 1836; also known as Agha Jan), a second daughter, Mirza Hasan Khan (b.1839), and Mirza Husayn Khan (b.1843).
+Ziaʾ al-Saltaneh would have four children of her own, including Shahanshah Begum (b. ca. 1836; also known as Agha Jan), a second daughter, Mirza Hasan Khan (b.1839), and Mirza Husayn Khan (b.1843).
 She lived outside of the harem in her own apartments, a situation indicative of her high status.
 She also had her own minister, Shaʿban-ʿAli Khan.